 If you can’t find a suitable relay, you still can test the relay.
 Go ahead and read the steps described in Fuel Pump Relay – Function And Testing Procedures.
 The steps are the same for your relay.

-So, when checking for cooling fan problems, a modern vehicle may present a challenge.
+So, when checking for engine cooling fan problems, a modern vehicle may present a challenge.
 Consequently, some fan circuits are wired so the fan can come on at any time.
 Whether the engine is running or not.
-Finally, Keep fingers and tools away from the fan blades.
+Finally, keep fingers and tools away from the fan blades.